Fatigue-PINN: Physics-Informed Fatigue-Driven Motion Modulation and Synthesis: Introduction

-To address this gap in literature, we introduce a deep learning framework based on PINNs, to produce fatigued open-type human movements.
-As open-type human motion we refer to both non-periodical movements and motions not involving human-object interactions.
+To address this gap in the literature, we introduce a deep learning framework based on PINNs to produce fatigued open-type human movements.
+As open-type human motion, we refer to both non-periodical movements and motions not involving human-object interactions.
 To account for muscle fatigue, we simulate the fatigue-induced fluctuations modulating joint torques of a 3D humanoid character.
 This simulation is grounded in a PINN adaptation of the Three-Compartment-Controller (3CC) Model \cite{Liu2002, Xia2008, Frey-Law2012}, \textit{3CC-$\lambda$}, a state machine that describes the transition of all muscle motor units of a human limb from one state (compartment) to another, namely active ($M_A$), fatigued ($M_F$), or resting ($M_R$) states.
 Given that the majority of motion synthesis frameworks produce sequences of joint angles, we devised an end-to-end encoder-decoder-like architecture, namely \textit{Fatigue-PINN}, to incorporate fatigue effects within the torque space.
 In this setup, a surrogate DL model for ID converts joint angles into joint torques, then, the 3CC-$\lambda$ model introduces fatigue to generate fatigued torques, which are afterward processed by a surrogate DL model for FD to perform the reverse transformation.
-Our semi-dynamics approach is joint-specific, meaning that Fatigue-PINN, is applied for estimating fatigue in each joint, ensuring the generation of realistic fatigue-driven animation without explicitly modeling the complex underlying physics that governs the human body and without the acquisition of fatigued motion capture data for training our models.
+Our semi-dynamics approach is joint-specific, meaning that Fatigue-PINN, is applied for estimating fatigue in each joint, ensuring the generation of \comm{realistic}smooth fatigue-driven animation without explicitly modeling the complex underlying physics that governs the human body and without the acquisition of fatigued motion capture data for training our models.
+It is worth noting that fatigued motion capture datasets containing open-type actions or more sophisticated movements, which can be used for training fatigued motion synthesis DL models, are absent from the literature.
+The latter, along with the lack of data-driven models for the generation of fatigued human motion, serve as the motivation behind this work.
 Our contributions are summarized as follows: \begin{itemize} \item Introduction of Fatigue-PINN, an end-to-end automated PINN-based framework to model fatigue in open human movements by exploiting internal human state domain knowledge, bypassing the necessity of acquiring fatigued motion capture data.
-Our model provides joint-specific fatigue configurations allowing adaptation and mitigation of motion artifacts in a semi-automated manner, resulting in more realistic animations. \item Using 3CC-$\lambda$, a PINN variation of 3CC, to model fatigue in an automated and physically-consistent manner.
-PINNs exploit physics-based domain knowledge to constraint the estimation of the output, hence accelerating convergence and accuracy in cases of few training data. \item Provide robust deep learning methods to pose as semi-dynamics surrogate models for ID and FD procedures without taking into account Ground Reaction Forces (GRFs). \item The end-to-end encoder-decoder-like architecture of Fatigue-PINN, enables its seamless integration into any animation pipeline that operates on joint angles. \end{itemize}
+Our model provides joint-specific fatigue configurations allowing adaptation and mitigation of motion artifacts in a semi-automated manner, resulting in \comm{more realistic}smoother animations. \item Using 3CC-$\lambda$, a PINN variation of 3CC, to model fatigue in an automated and physically-consistent manner. \comm{PINNs exploit physics-based domain knowledge to constraint the estimation of the output, hence accelerating convergence and accuracy in cases of few training data.} \item Provide robust deep learning methods to pose as semi-dynamics surrogate models for ID and FD procedures without taking into account Ground Reaction Forces (GRFs). \item The end-to-end encoder-decoder-like architecture of Fatigue-PINN enables its seamless integration into any animation pipeline that operates on joint angles. \end{itemize}